-Surrounded by snowy mountain peaks in Himachal Pradesh, Manali, India, is a popular tourist destination for Indians and adventurous foreign travelers.
+Surrounded by snowy mountain peaks, Manali, India, is a popular tourist destination in Himachal Pradesh for Indians and adventurous foreign travelers.
 The Middle Himalaya Range provides a scenic backdrop while exploring Manali and the region.

-Locals come to Manali for the fresh air and winter sports, while Western travelers use the mountain town as a base for trekking and outdoor adventures.
+Locals come to Manali for the fresh air and winter sports.
+Western travelers often use the mountain town as a base for trekking and outdoor adventures.
 Everyone enjoys the snowy scenery; a mountain stream passes right through town.

 Manali is around 350 mountainous miles from Delhi and is situated along the Beas River in the Kullu Valley at an elevation of 6,725 feet (2,050 meters).

 Many travelers escape hectic Central Manali by walking north up the leg-burning hill to peaceful Old Manali.
 The single strip through Old Manali is dotted with plenty of budget and midrange accommodation options.
 Tourist-oriented restaurants serve Indian, Tibetan food, and lots of Western favorites; you'll even find Mexican food and sushi on some menus!

 Old Manali is an excellent choice for escaping the busy Mall but staying within range of town.
 Walk north on Mall Road then continue north on Circuit House Road to the steel bridge.
 Cross the river and turn left; numerous signs indicate where to go.

 A little less accessible but certainly good for tight budgets, Vashisht is strung out along the hill across the Beas River and highway opposite of Old Manali.

 To reach Vashisht, you'll have to cross the bridge just north of Central Manali then walk north along the busy Naggar Highway.
 You can turn right and continue walking along Vashisht Road or take a small, steep trail through a hillside community to Vashisht.
 Otherwise, an autorickshaw from Central Manali is inexpensive.